-I have slowly added more and more BMX pages to my subscribed list as the pages prove they can create fun and interesting videos.
+I have slowly added more and more feeds to my subscribed list as the BMX YouTube channels prove they can create fun and interesting videos.
 With this post, I'm simply going to go through my personal favourite channels.

 This list isn’t official and is purely made from my personal opinions!
 Even though I say this most of these are still the most subscribed channels within the category of BMX.